hemantksingh/messup-learn/People/Leadership.md

 # Leadership

-Leadership is about empowering others to achieve their full potential.
+Leadership is empowering others to achieve their true potential.

 ## Delegation